nixworks/public/news/2010/04/15/index.md

 ##### Jakarta
 ### [At least three security officers are killed after riots in north Jakarta, Indonesia, over plans to bulldoze a cemetery containing a memorial to a revered Muslim scholar. ](/news/2010/04/15/at-least-three-security-officers-are-killed-after-riots-in-north-jakarta-indonesia-over-plans-to-bulldoze-a-cemetery-containing-a-memorial.md)
-_Context: Muslim, Indonesia, Jakarta_
+_Context: Muslim, Jakarta, Indonesia_

 ##### Oxfam International
 ### [Oxfam International says the number of sexual assaults in eastern Democratic Republic of Congo has increased "dramatically". ](/news/2010/04/15/oxfam-international-says-the-number-of-sexual-assaults-in-eastern-democratic-republic-of-congo-has-increased-dramatically.md)
-_Context: Oxfam International, Democratic Republic of Congo, sexual assault_
+_Context: Oxfam International, sexual assault, Democratic Republic of Congo_

 ##### Israel
 ### [Israel's Communications Ministry imposes a blanket ban on the iPad and will confiscate them from anyone carrying them into the country. ](/news/2010/04/15/israel-s-communications-ministry-imposes-a-blanket-ban-on-the-ipad-and-will-confiscate-them-from-anyone-carrying-them-into-the-country.md)